Orlando Pace

-Orlando Lamar Pace (born November 4, 1975) is an American former professional football player who was a tackle for 13 seasons in the National Football League (NFL), primarily with the St. Louis Rams.
-Pace played college football at Ohio State University, where he twice received unanimous All-American honors, and was selected by the Rams first overall in the 1997 NFL Draft.
-He spent all but one season of his professional career in St. Louis, concluding his NFL tenure as a member of the Chicago Bears.
+Orlando Lamar Pace (born November 4, 1975) is an American former professional football offensive tackle who played in the National Football League (NFL) for 13 seasons, primarily with the St. Louis Rams.
+He played college football for the Ohio State Buckeyes, winning the Lombardi Award in 1995 after blocking for Eddie George during his Heisman campaign.
+The following season, Pace won the Outland Trophy, his second Lombardi Award, the Jim Parker Trophy, and UPI Lineman of the Year.
+Pace was selected first overall in the 1997 NFL draft by the Rams, where he spent all but one season of his professional career.
+In his final season, he was a member of the Chicago Bears.

-Pace was recognized as the cornerstone of a Rams offensive line that blocked for an offense with the most gross yardage, second-highest completion percentage, and fifth-most touchdown passes during his 12 years with the team.
-Under Pace's protection, the Rams' passing offense compiled more than 3,000 yards per season in each of the years he played, seven different quarterbacks eclipsed 3,000 yards in a season, and seven players rushed for 1,000 yards.
-Pace also protected the league's Most Valuable Player (MVP) recipient for three consecutive seasons, blocking for 1999/2001 MVP Kurt Warner and 2000 MVP Marshall Faulk.
+With the Rams, Pace was recognized as the cornerstone of an offensive line that blocked for an offense with the most gross yardage, second-highest completion percentage, and fifth-most touchdown passes during his 12 years with the team.
+Under Pace's protection, the Rams passing offense compiled more than 3,000 yards per season in each of the years he played, seven different quarterbacks eclipsed 3,000 yards in a season, and seven players rushed for 1,000 yards.
+Pace also protected the league's Most Valuable Player (MVP) recipient for three consecutive seasons, blocking for 1999 and 2001 MVP Kurt Warner and 2000 MVP Marshall Faulk.

-Retiring as a seven-time Pro Bowl and three-time first-team All-Pro selection, Pace was a core contributor of the Rams' Greatest Show on Turf offense that won the franchise's first Super Bowl title in Super Bowl XXXIV.
+Retiring as a seven-time Pro Bowl and three-time first-team All-Pro selection, Pace was a core contributor of the Rams Greatest Show on Turf offense that won the franchise's first Super Bowl title in Super Bowl XXXIV.
 He was inducted to the College Football Hall of Fame in 2013 and the Pro Football Hall of Fame in 2016.

-Early years
+Early life

 Pace was born in Sandusky, Ohio.
 He was a two-sport athlete for the Sandusky Blue Streaks at Sandusky High School.
 He had a successful football career.
 He was named to the Parade magazine high school All-America team as an offensive lineman and the USA Today All-America team as a defensive lineman.